wavefrontHQ/docs/pages/doc/alerts_manage.md

       <strong>Additional Information: </strong>Any other information that is useful to the alert recipient.
 This field supports Markdown.
 Click <strong>Preview</strong> to preview the Markdown output.
     </li>
     <li>
-      <strong>Related Logs: </strong>You see this only if you have <strong>Logs</strong> permission.
+      <strong>Related Logs: </strong>You see this field only if you have <strong>Logs</strong> permission.
 Click the plus button to add log tags.
 When an alert fires, you get a link to access the logs associated with these tags on the Log Browser.
 Click <b>Go To Logs</b> to test if the tags work for your log data and refine the log search by adding or removing tags.
   </li>
   </ul>
 </td>